crb2nu/news-analyzer/KUBERNETES_DEPLOYMENT_SUMMARY.md

 2. **Verify LiteLLM Service**
    - Ensure LiteLLM is deployed in the `litellm` or `ai` namespace
    - Verify it's accessible at `http://litellm.ai.svc.cluster.local:8000/v1`
-   - Confirm/update the `active` model alias to point to your desired backend model
+   - Confirm the `qwen2.5-14b-gptq` route is available and healthy

 3. **Monitor Initial Runs**
    - The extractor CronJob runs every 15 minutes